sbancuz/Appunti/Parallelization.md

 - Segmentation -> Generalization of [[Geometric decomposition]]
 - Expand -> Combination of pack and map
 - Category reduction -> Given a collection with labels, find all elements with a certain label and reduce them
+- [[Partitioning]] -> Dividing the computational domain into sections then recombine the result